openobserve/openobserve-docs/docs/ha_deployment.md

 ### PostgreSQL

-You need create the database first, in the example we use `openobserve` as database name.
+You need to create the database first, in the example we use `openobserve` as database name.

 ```yaml
 config: